ruslandoga/pitch2/pitch.md

 # Collaboration and Support

-For complete success, collaboration is essential.
+_For complete success, we need YOU!_

 We plan to work closely with Bangkok Mass Transit System (BTS), Mass Rapid Transit Authority of Thailand (MRT), and the Ministry of Transport to integrate our system with their existing infrastructure, ensuring accurate and up-to-date public transport information.